uga-ssrl/SSRLCV-Sample-Data/README.md

 ## Included Sample Data

-Some existing sample data is located within this repository, but this does not include all of the availible test data.
+Some existing sample data is located within this repository, but this does not include all of the available test data.
 The included data is as follows:

 * `everest1024`: These test sets contain simulated 1024 x 1024 images of everest